watchful-cluckets/springboard_dsci_career_track/README.md

 # Springboard DSC Mentor Example Course

+<div class="alert alert-block alert-danger"><b>PLEASE DO NOT COPY THE WORK IN THIS REPO.</b> It's here as a helpful reference, not as a solution.
+If you are stuck, contact me in Slack, let's learn together. :)</div>

 ## Intro

 This example repository demonstrates one way for mentees to organize their work to complete the [Data Science Career Track](https://www.springboard.com/courses/data-science-career-track/).
 To replicate this repo, do the following at the command prompt: